EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Attribution Method Considerations}

 EvoXplain is agnostic to the choice of attribution method.
-Any technique producing feature-level relevance scores—such as SHAP, integrated gradients, gradient$\times$input, permutation importance, or circuit-based attributions—may be used.
-While the geometry of explanatory basins may depend on the attribution method, the presence of instability often persists.
-EvoXplain therefore complements attribution tools by assessing the stability of their outputs rather than selecting among them.
+Any technique producing feature-level relevance scores may be used.
+The attribution method acts as a lens: a given lens may resolve or fail to resolve the multiplicity present in the pipeline, but the multiplicity itself is a property of the training pipeline rather than of the lens.
+EvoXplain therefore complements attribution tools by assessing the identifiability of their outputs rather than selecting among them.